cattymod/docs/docs/website/embedding.md

 ## License {#license}

 CattyMod is licensed under the [GPLv3.0](https://github.com/TurboWarp/scratch-gui/blob/develop/LICENSE).
-We believe that an `<iframe>` of a GPLv3.0 work doesn't create a derivative work under the GPLv3.0, rather it creates an "aggregate work" which is not subject to the same requirements as derivative works.
+TurboWarp believes that an `<iframe>` of a GPLv3.0 work doesn't create a derivative work under the GPLv3.0, rather it creates an "aggregate work" which is not subject to the same requirements as derivative works.
 However, we are not lawyers and this is not legal advice.
 Talk to a lawyer if this matters to you.